This section covers various techniques of context-aware code completion that allow you to speed up your coding process.

 If you want the word case to be taken into account when suggesting completion options, select Match case and choose whether you want to match case for first letters only, or for all letters.

 If you want the documentation popup to be displayed automatically for each item in the suggestions list as you scroll it, select the Show documentation popup in option.
-In the field to the right, specify the delay (in milliseconds), after which the pop-up window should appear.
+In the field to the right, specify the delay (in milliseconds), after which the popup should appear.

 Completion tips and tricks